 Put on your bathing suit and pack lots of sunscreen because we’re taking you to some of the best swimming holes to escape Sydney’s sweltering summer heat.
-Get ready for some idyllic secret spots because let's face it — crowds can be a nuisance on a crazy-hot day, when all you want to do is stay cool and soak it all in.
+Get ready for some idyllic secret spots that'll allow you to avoid crowds, stay cool, and soak it all in.
 See you out there!

 Wild swimming in Sydney doesn’t get better than taking a plunge in the natural rock pools located within the Royal National Park.
 Karloo Pool, the namesake and largest of the lot, is breathtakingly beautiful, with its glistening emerald surface reflecting the leafy backdrop of the surrounding bush.
 If you’re afraid of deep waters, then it’s best to stick to the rock ledges on the side, and if you’re lucky, you might just get to spot one of the resident yabbies hanging out in the area.
 Fitt Tip: if you’re not ready for a post-swim snooze at the nearby campground, then get the legs shuffling on the Karloo Walking Track, which will lead you to the Uloola Falls.

 It shouldn’t come as a surprise that yet another beautiful bushland swimming hole can be found within one of New South Wales’ iconic national parks.
 Nellies Glen, a natural rock pool in Budderoo National Park near Robertson, offers crisp relief (the water is quite chilly) from the scorching heat, with plenty of depth for a proper swim.
 Make your way to the far side, where the small but powerful Carrington Falls will offer you a massage and offer cover from the sun inside the small cave right behind it.
 Combine your trip with walks around the nearby Kangaroo Valley, which also happens to have other swimming spots for you to enjoy.